beniroquai/dSTORM-on-a-Chi-ea-p/CAD/README.md

 </p>

-## 3D Printing
+## 🛠 3D RELEASE files for designing and printing

-All files files in the [STL](./STL) folder can be printed using off-the shelf printers (we have a Prusa 3 MK2) at a layerheight of 0.2mm and 100% infill.
+All release files for the microscope as shown in the figure above can be found as [design files for Autodesk Inventor 2019](./Nanoscopy-on-the-cheap/Workspace/RELEASE/Autodesk_Inventor_2019) and as 3D printable [STL files](./Nanoscopy-on-the-cheap/Workspace/RELEASE/STL).
+As a 3D printer, we used Prusa 3 MK2 at a layerheight of 0.2mm and 100% infill with PLA (Prusament, space black) and ABS for the base.

 ## Preparation: Electronics + Wiring